DareDevilStudios/HACKTOBERFEST/README.md

-# Data-structures-and-algos is a repository made for people to start contributing in the open source and take part in hacktoberfest 2022
+# This is a repository made for people to start contributing in the open source and take part in hacktoberfest 2022

 participate in Hacktoberfest and get a chance to win amazing Swags!!